Accept a one-click payment with Apple Pay

 Client-side

-onPaymentRequest is invoked every time a payment flow is initiated — both when the customer taps the wallet button and when you call widget.open() for bank transfer.
+onPaymentRequest runs when the SDK needs a sessionToken to continue the flow.
+For Apple Pay, the SDK calls it after the customer authorizes the Apple Pay sheet.
+When you call widget.open() for bank transfer, the SDK calls the same callback before it opens the widget.
 In that callback you must call your server, obtain a session_token, and return it to the SDK.

 The callback receives a single argument with information about the requested method: